oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 **API Values**

 The mechanisms chosen by a developer or defined by an IM library to represent these types within an application constitute an IM application programming interface (API).
 Serialization is the process that translates between an API value and a serialized value.
-JADN types are the point of convergence between multiple programming language APIs and multiple serialization formats.
+JADN types are the single point of convergence between multiple programming language APIs and multiple serialization formats.
 Python or C++ or Java APIs define how applications represent instances of a type, and JSON and CBOR and XML serialization rules define how instances of each type are serialized:

 | Python IM API |  JADN Type  |   Serialization Rules |
 | ------------- | ----------- | ----------------|